 Subscriptions can be paid

 This is the preferred method.
 Please ensure your name is included in the reference box.

 All rehearsals and concert for one session.

-Income from ticket sales normally covers most of the concert-specific costs such as soloist fees, music hire, venue fees, tickets, printing, and advertising; but is insufficient to cover the aforementioned essentials.
+Essential expenses including rehearsal hall hire, membership fees to the NZCF and Charities Commission, and reimbursements to the accompanist and music director are covered by subscription fees so it is appreciated if these are paid promptly.
+Income from ticket sales normally covers most of the concert-specific costs such as soloist fees, music hire, venue fees, tickets, printing, and advertising; but is insufficient to cover the essentials.

 ☝ Compassionate consideration is offered at the committee's discretion.
 If you have concerns about meeting the financial commitment, please speak to any committee member.

 To remain in good stead with the music libraries, we must take care of the material loaned to us and return it on time, in good condition, in its entirety.
 The Chorale is unable to shoulder the cost for lost scores, damaged scores, and late returns, therefore individual singers are liable for these penalties.

 When you receive your copies, inspect them and report any damage or issues to the librarian, who will note these before they are used.